VedantMadane/vedantmadane.github.io/_posts/2021-05-19-You-earned-more-XP-than-79-ptc-of-learners.md

 ---
 layout:post
-title: You earned more XP than 79% of learners!
+title: You earned more XP than 79 percent of learners
 subtitle: By making 42 correct submissions, you are on a 4 week learning streak.
 tags: [journal]
 ---